billkendrick/firefighter/DEVELOPMENT.md

 You'll notice large mode 7 text used to display the "FIREFIGHTER" title at the top (and other messages between levels during the game).
 This is acheived by _not_ offsetting the character set at first.
-Instead, it happens during a Display List Interrupt (DLI), which also changes some colors in the palette, including handling the fire and gas leak color cycling.
+Instead, it happens during a Display List Interrupt (DLI) routine, which also changes some colors in the palette.
 The font animation happens here, as well -- so any game loop slowdown that may happen has no effect on these things.

-One byte in Page 6 is used to tell the DLI where the font's base is (there may be a better way of handling this?), and it uses the `RTCLOK` timer register, updated by the OS each Vertical Blank Interrupt (VBI) to animate.
+One byte in Page 6 is used to tell the DLI routine where the font's base is (there may be a better way of handling this?), and it uses the `RTCLOK` timer register, which is updated by the OS during each Vertical Blank Interrupt (VBI), to flip between the two character sets, and hence cause the shapes to animate.
-(Note: I don't use any of my own VBIs in this game.)

 Another byte in Page 6 is used to let the DLI change the background color of the game area, based on events (e.g., flashing when an oil barrel explodes).
 (See [`dli.c`](src/dli.c).
-Note: This is the only hand-coded 6502 assembly language in this game.
-Everything else is in C.)
+Note: This is among the only hand-coded 6502 assembly language in this game.
+Almost everything else is in straight C.)

+A second DLI routine exists which simply alters the color of the fire once every few scanlines (changing the `COLPF0` register, and then hitting the `WSYNC` register to wait for a horizontal sync), which gives the flames and gas leaks on the screen the "Atari Rainbow" effect.

+At the very end of the first DLI routine, the Display List Interrupt routine vector (`VDSLST`) is updated to point to the second DLI routine.
+The game has its own small Vertical Blank Interrupt (VBI) exists which simply sets the DLI vector back to the first DLI routine before the screen refreshes from the top, so the main color register and character set animation effect takes place.

 Note: Currently, no Player/Missile Graphics ("sprites") are used in the game.
+(They are used in the splash screen.)

 ## Sound